 miércoles, 7 de agosto de 2019

-Dermatolymphangioadenitis-DLAalso known as "Infectious Cellulitis"is a common and serious bacterial infection of the deeper layers of the skin, due to obstructive peripheral lymphedema which deteriorates lymphatic function, and in advanced cases needs hospitalization.
-The most common clinical manifestations of DLA are fever, headache, pain, inflammation in the affected region, erythema, and vomiting.
-Infectious cellulitis has a high risk of leading to life-threatening complications such as Sepsis (bacteremia).
+Dermatolymphangioadenitis (DLA)also known as "Infectious Cellulitis"is a severe bacterial infection of the subcutaneous tissues frequently found in lymphoedema, which impairs lymphatic function and in advanced cases requires hospitalisation.
+DLA's most common clinical manifestations are fever, headache, pain, inflammation in the affected region, erythema, and vomiting.
+Infectious cellulitis has a high risk of leading to life-threatening complications such as sepsis (bacteremia).
 The recommended treatment for infectious cellulitis is antibiotics.

-Lymphedema is a progressive disfiguring and disabling disease of the skin, classified as a functional, immune, and lymphatic circulatory system disorder (Organic Lymphatic Vascular Disease).
+Lymphedema is a progressive disfiguring and disabling skin disease, classified as a functional, immune, and lymphatic circulatory system disorder (Organic Lymphatic Vascular Disease).
 The lymphatics are an active and integrated component of the immune response, and in lymphedema, there is always an increased susceptibility to infection due to the compromised immune system.
-Read more about what is an Organiz Disease and Impairment HERE.
+Read more about what is an Organic Disease and Impairment HERE.

 It is clear that no patient or their lymphedema is the same and neither is its progress.
 Some patients with lymphedema have few symptoms, and can easily do different degrees of physical activity, while others feel the strain, experience increased swelling with minimum effort, or even suffer varying degrees of disability and severe complications.
 Read more about the symptoms and complications of lymphedema HERE.